lighthouse-labs/ios-prep-book/README.md

 As a general rule of thumb, **if you are stuck on something for more than 30 min** you should go to the forum for help.
 Chances are somebody else is stuck, or has been stuck in the same spot.

+#### Required Laptop Specs
+We require you to bring either a MacBook Pro or MacBook Air, running the most current Mac OS X. Laptops should be no more than 3 years old with a minimum of 4 GB of RAM.
+Monitor size is less important because we do have some external monitors on-site, but 13 inches is as small as you should go.

 ----

 #### Before you get started